 “There are two ways of thinking when you decide to make wine: should it be a commercial product, or will you make wine with your heart, the expression of who you are, where you come from and where the grapes have been grown.
-Those (the latter) are the most interesting people to meet and usually the most interesting wines to taste,” explains Ulf Dalheim, Purchaser and Concept Manager of Vinbaren, who joins the Britannia team with over 20 years’ experience as a wine journalist, author of nine books and founder of vinpuls.no, Norway’s largest wine club.
+Those (the latter) are the most interesting people to meet and usually the most interesting wines to taste,” explains Ulf Dalheim, Purchaser and Concept Manager of Vinbaren, who has over 20 years’ experience as a wine journalist, author of nine books and founder of vinpuls.no, Norway’s largest wine club.

 Vinbaren will undoubtedly attract wine enthusiasts from all over the world, but with hundreds of great value wines available by the glass, it will also be a go-to for locals and hotel guests, who want to enrich their experience with the story behind the bottle.